gTile/gTile/README.md

 - `cols(1, 3, 1)`
   - Describes a grid consisting of three columns (and a single row).
 The first and last column have a relative width of 20% each (i.e. 1/5) and the center column has a size (relative to the row width) of 3/5, i.e., 60%.
 - `rows(1, 1:col(3,3,3), 1d)`
   - Describes a grid consisting of three rows.
 The first and last row both consist of a single column with 100% width.
 The center row consists of three columns, each with 33% width.
 The last row is defined as a `dynamic` row, which affects how autotiling does place windows in it.
 Usually, autotiling assigns at most 1 window to each cell.
-Cells declared as `dynamic` may hold as many windows necessary.
+Cells declared as `dynamic` may hold as many windows as necessary.
 Windows placed into a dynamic cell all get the same share of this cell.
-For instance, if 2 windows were to be placed in the dynamic cell above, they would take 50% of the rows width each.
+For instance, if 2 windows were to be placed in the dynamic cell above, they would each take 50% of the rows width.

 In general, the autotiling algorithm works as follows:
-1. Given a `GridSpec`, find the largest non-dynamic cell (-> take the first found if there are multiple largest cells).
+1. Given a `GridSpec`, find the largest non-dynamic cell (if there are multiple largest cells, the first one is used).
     - Place the focused window inside it, if any.
 2. For all (remaining) windows on the currently active monitor: Place each window in one of the (remaining) non-dynamic cells and make it take the full width and height of that cell.
 3. If there are still more windows remaining that couldn't yet be placed in a cell: Find all dynamic cells in the grid and place the remaining windows inside them.